hendemic/network-eval-service/README.md

 - `TEST_INTERVAL` - Interval between pings in seconds (default: 0.1)

 ## Upgrading
-To upgrade to a new version:
+There is an update utility provided, which can be found in your program files (/opt/network-evaluation-service/update.sh).
+The install set up as a bash short cut for convenience.

-The install script provides an update utility that is set up as a bash short cut.
-For easiest updating use the following command (the current working directory is not relevant)
+For the easiest update use the following command (the current working directory is not relevant):
 ```bash
 nes-update
 ```